Are you home alone after school until your parents get home? Plenty of kids are.

 Know How to Stay Safe

-as important as knowing the family rules.
-Again, this is something you need to talk
+important as knowing the family rules.
+Again, this is something you need to talk over

-over with your mom, dad, or both of them.
-Go over safety rules for the kitchen if
+with your mom, dad, or both of them.
+Go over safety rules for the kitchen if you'll

-while you're home alone.
-It's a good idea to practice what you would do in a real
+you're home alone.
+It's a good idea to practice what you would do in a real emergency,

 Kids who are home alone might worry that someone could break into the house and